Exporting tilapia to Europe

 Competition with pangasius and other white fish

 Pangasius is the main competitor of tilapia in Europe.
 The EU market for white fish traditionally has a strong focus on pangasius and Alaska pollock.
 Competition is mainly based on price.
-More information about the competition of tilapia with pangasius and other white fish can be found here.

 Increasing emphasis on fish production in the European Union